Distinct Subsequences Problem Explained :sparkles:

 - We create a 2D matrix

-to store the intermediate results. - We initialize
+dpwith dimensionsm x nto store the intermediate results. - We initialize

-based on whether the first characters ofs
+dp[0][0]based on whether the first characters ofsandtmatch.

 - We create a 2D matrix